Barcelona and Atletico Madrid in talks over Griezmann return to Rojiblancos

 Saul future in limbo

-Atletico are considering Griezmann as a possible option to take the place of Saul Niguez, who continues to be linked with a move to England.
+Atletico are considering Griezmann as a possible option to take the place of Saul Niguez, who continues to be linked with a move away.

-Saul has been in the sights of Chelsea, though talks with the Blues appeared to stall earlier on Tuesday.
+Saul has been heavily linked with Chelsea, though talks with the Blues appeared to stall earlier on Tuesday.

 Atletico continued to demand £34 million (€40m) for the 26-year-old.